 Paige was witnessed at the Playboy mansion near the end of her life as recounted by neighbor Melanie Myers, who herself was invited to the Mansion.
 This is told in the Secrets of Playboy documentary.

 These were the last years of Paige’s life.

 Chinatown was released 2 months after Paige Young’s suicide

 More about John Huston ahead.

-Category: 1970s Tagged: #Paige Young, 1970sLA, Alice Gowland, Ann Cushing Brook Mills, Celeste Shane Huston, Cici Huston, Collin Green, Courage and Art, Daily Mail December 2014, Danny Huston, Electrochemicals, Galway, Gladys, Horses, Hugh Hefner, Ireland, Jack Smith, John Huston, LA History, LAT, Modeling, Peter Gowland, Sepulveda Stables, St. Clerans, The Hustons, Vintage LA, Wally Green, Zoe Sallis
+Category: 1970s, LA Locations, Playboy, PMOM Tagged: #Paige Young, 1970sLA, Alice Gowland, Ann Cushing Brook Mills, Bill Gardner, Celeste Shane Huston, Cici Huston, Collin Green, Courage and Art, Daily Mail December 2014, Danny Huston, Electrochemicals, Galway, Gladys, Horses, Hugh Hefner, Ireland, Jack Smith, John Huston, Jonathan Winters, LA History, LAT, Modeling, Peter Gowland, Secrets of Playboy, Sepulveda Stables, St. Clerans, The Hustons, Vintage LA, Wally Green, William Louis Gardner, Zoe Sallis